 8) The Stupa of Nirvana.

 nirvana stupaThe Stupa of Nirvana, commemorate Buddha’s passing away beyond sorrow into his final Parinirvana at Kushinagara between two sal tree when he was eighty years old.
 The Malla tribe of Kushinagara erected the stupa in this design.
-The Nirvana Stupa has a circular bell-shape dome.
+The Nirvana Stupa has a circular bell-shaped dome.
 It rests directly on the circular base of the ten virtues with no ascending steps.
-Usually, The stupa does not have ornament.
+Usually, The stupa does not have the ornament.
 Except occasionally when the base or mouth of the dome is decorated with the ornate ring of inscribed circles.
 Its simplicity and the absence of the step symbolized Buddha’s complete absorption into Parinirvana, where all conceptual qualities merge into the unqualified state of pure emptiness as the Dharmakaya.

 Here are some blog post related to Tibetan Religion

 - The life story of Buddha